krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

     which permissions on the database.
 The default is ``/usr/local/var/krb5kdc/kadm5.acl``.

-**admin_keytab**
-    (String.)
-Location of the keytab file that the legacy administration daemons kadmind4 and v5passwdd use to authenticate to the database.
-The default is
-    ``/usr/local/var/krb5kdc/kadm5.keytab``.

 **database_name**
     This string specifies the location of the Kerberos database for this realm.